rostekus/DeepGlobe-landcover-Classification/README.md

 ### Models
 U-net model was used with Resnet, Vgg16, Inceptionv3 backbones.
-The reason of stripes on the predicted images is that model was trained on 256x256 patches of images.
+The reason of stripes on the predicted images is that model was trained on 256x256 patches of images that's why we can only use images of that size.
+So if we want to predict mask for image, it is divided into 256x256 images and then fetched into the model after that masks are combined together

 <p align="center">
    <img src="./images/1.png" width="720">